decision-crafters/kanbn/README.md

 Check out the `examples` directory for interactive scripts that demonstrate Kanbn's features:

 - `interactive-demo.sh` - A comprehensive demo of Kanbn's features
-- `ai-init-examples.sh` - Examples of AI initialization for different project types
+- `bootstrap.sh` - Quickly set up a new Kanbn project with AI assistance
 - `github-repo-init.sh` - How to use Kanbn with existing GitHub repositories

 Run any example with: